modrzew/docker-latex/README.md

 ## Usage

-File to convert need to be provided as first argument to `docker run`.
+File to convert needs to be provided as first argument to `docker run`.

 You need to mount volume to `/tmp/currentjob` in Docker; xelatex will be run in that directory.
 I made it that way (rather than streaming `*.tex` files